 The following table sets forth the name, age and position of each Senior Executive Officer of the Company.
 Each of the persons listed below has entered into an employment contract with the Company or its subsidiaries (which permits the employee to resign subject to varying notice periods).
-In addition, in case of a change of control of the Company, or of a termination of their employment contract by the Company without cause, the Senior Executive Officers are entitled to receive severance packages totaling approximately \notin 0.4 million.
+In addition, in case of a change of control of the Company, or of a termination of their employment contract by the Company without cause, the Senior Executive Officers are entitled to receive severance packages totaling approximately €0.4 million.

-Name Age Position Philippe Chauveau 69 Chairman of the Board of Directors Hugues de Bantel 35 Chief Executive Officer of EDAP TMS S.A. and President of the HIFU Division and the UDS Division Thierry Turbant 44 Chief Financial Officer Philippe Chauveau overseeing a l Chauveau hea CEO in 2004. equity, which companies wo was R&D Vic ppe Chauveau was named chairman of EDAP-TMS S.A.'s Supervisory Board, involving a two-tier board structure Management Board.
-In 2002, both these boards were replaced by a single Board of Directors, which Philippe ded as Chairman and CEO.
-While remaining Chairman of the Board, he was succeeded by Hugues de Bantel as Since 2002, Philippe Chauveau has also served as Chairman of the Board of Scynexis Inc., funded by private is an innovative drug discovery company based in the United States, partnering with major pharmaceutical orldwide.
-He is also personal executive coach to senior research leaders at Hoffmann LaRoche in Switzerland.
-He e-President at AT&T Bell Labs and has also served as Chairman of Apple Computer Europe, preceded by rketing roles in ITT and in Procter & Gamble.
-He has an Honours Degree from Trinity College Dublin with a BA.
-Hugues de Bantel Hugues de Bantel joined the Company in 1996, and since then has served as Asia Pacific Area Manager and Manager of EDAP Technomed Malaysia from its founding in 1997 and, since April 2000 as President of EDAP Technomed Japan.
+Name Age Position Philippe Chauveau 70 Chairman of the Board of Directors Hugues de Bantel 36 Chief Executive Officer of EDAP TMS S.A. and President of the HIFU Division and the UDS Division Thierry Turbant 45 Chief Financial Officer Philippe Chauveau Supervisory Management of Director remaining C in 2004.
+Sind Board of S discovery of pharmaceut Director.
+Ho LaRoche.
+A IMD, in La and has al increasing n Philippe Chauveau was named chairman of EDAP-TMS S.A.'s Board, involving a two-tier board structure overseeing a at Board.
+In 2002, both these boards were replaced by a single Board s, which Philippe Chauveau headed as Chairman and CEO.
+While Chairman of the Board, he was succeeded by Hugues de Bantel as CEO ce 2002, Philippe Chauveau has also served as founding Chairman of the cynexis Inc., funded by private equity, which is an innovative drug company based in the United States, partnering with major ical companies worldwide.
+As of today, he remains on the Board as a e is also personal executive coach to senior research leaders at Hoffmann additionally, he is involved in management development programs at usanne, Switzerland.
+He was R&D Vice-President at AT&T Bell Labs so served as Chairman of Apple Computer Europe, preceded by marketing roles in ITT and in Procter & Gamble.
+He has an Honours in Trinity College Dublin with a BA. and a Bsc.
+Hugues de Bantel Pacific Area founding in Bantel joined the Company in 1996, and since then has served as Asia a Manager and Manager of EDAP Technomed Malaysia from its 1997 and, since April 2000, President of EDAP Technomed Japan.
+He ted President of TMS S.A. on November 6, 2002, and President of

+Hugues de Bantel joined the Company in 1996, and since then has served as Asia Pacific Area Manager and Manager of EDAP Technomed Malaysia from its founding in 1997 and, since April 2000, President of EDAP Technomed Japan.
 He was appointed President of TMS S.A. on November 6, 2002, and President of EDAP S.A. on November 13, 2003.
 Prior to joining EDAP Technomed, Mr. de Bantel was Sales Manager for Europe and Asia at AFE's Lifts Division.
 He previously worked at Procter & Gamble as Area Sales Manager.
 Mr. de Bantel graduated from Ecole Superieure de Commerce, Rouen (France).
-Thierry Turbant since then has Controller at (nt was appointed Chief Financial Officer of the Company on July 1, 2004.
-He joined the Company in 1997, and served as Group Financial Controller.
-Prior to joining the Company, Mr. Turbant was Accounting Manager and Gatefosse, specialized in Pharmaceutical and Cosmetic Products.
-He previously worked at EGL and at Clemessy ering) as a Controller.
-Mr. Turbant graduated from the Business and Management Institute (IAE) at Lyon University